- See a full list of publications

 After a year working as ESRC 'translational' Research Fellow on the e-Society programme he took up a post as Senior Lecturer and Head of Programme for Communication at York St John University.

 In the Autumn of 2008 he returned to the University of York as Lecturer in Sociology.
 In October 2011 he was promoted to Senior Lecturer and in October 2015 he became Reader.
-He teaches predominantly in the areas of the sociology of culture, popular culture, contemporary sociology, digital sociology and social theory.
+He teaches predominantly in the areas of the culture, media and social theory.